SardonicPotato/HiddenWordFinder/README.md

 # HiddenWordFinder
-Find all words hidden in a passage of text
+Find all words hidden in a passage of text.